-- Invitation to interview with entry wait list place if successful; or
+- Invitation to attend a play-visit for a place/entry wait list if successful; or

-- Confirmation of wait listing for possible future interview opportunity.
+- Confirmation of waitlisting for possible future play-visit opportunities.

 Applications for K2, or for K1 outside the September admissions period, may be made at any time.
 Places are limited, but may become available during the academic year.
 If no place is immediately available your child’s application will be added to our waitlist in accordance with their priority and date of application.

-Children admitted to the kindergarten should be able to engage with an English medium, inquiry-based curriculum.
+Children admitted to the kindergartens should be able to engage with an English medium, inquiry-based curriculum.
 Overseas passport holders will receive priority over local passport holders.